-There are many reasons why a person may have yellow feet, most of which are not a cause for concern.
-Possible causes include jaundice, anemia, and calluses.
+There are many reasons why a person may develop yellow feet.
+Possible causes of yellowing on the bottom of the feet include jaundice, anemia, and calluses.

 People with yellow feet may also have areas of thick, waxy, or dry skin.
 In some cases, only the toes or the sole is yellow, while in others, the entire foot is this color.